 With over 25 years of experience in criminal law and in DWI and intoxication assault cases, we know how to effectively defend people who find themselves in this most unfortunate situation.
 The road ahead may be long and difficult, but we will be with you every step of the way, fighting for and advising you.
 We will do everything we can to ensure you and your defense are in the best position for the most favorable outcome.
 Contact us now at 469-551-8609 for the help and protection you need.

-What is Intoxication Assault?
+What Is Intoxication Assault?

 Intoxication assault is a crime defined by Texas Penal Code 49.07.
 According to the penal code, a person commits intoxication assault when they operate a motor vehicle in a public place while intoxicated and due to their intoxication, cause serious bodily injury to another person.
-You do not have to intend to injure the other person, and even if the injury is an accident or a mistake, it can still qualify as intoxication assault.
+You do not have to intend to injure the other person, and even if the injury is an accident or a mistake, it can still qualify as an intoxication assault.

 Under the statute, “serious bodily injury” refers to an injury that creates a substantial risk for death or that causes serious permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ.
 A serious, but non-life threatening injury, that will heal over time does not fit the legal definition necessary to be charged with intoxication assault.